unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 Thresholding is a very basic operation in image processing.
 Converting a greyscale image to monochrome is a common image processing task.
 And, a good algorithm always begins with a good basis!

 Otsu thresholding is a simple yet effective global automatic thresholding method for binarizing grayscale images such as foregrounds and backgrounds.
 In image processing, Otsu’s thresholding method (1979) is used for automatic **binarization** level decision, based on the shape of the **histogram**.
-It is based entirely on computation peformed on the histogram of an image.
+It is based entirely on computation performed on the histogram of an image.

 The algorithm assumes that the image is composed of two basic classes: **Foreground** and **Background**.
 It then computes an optimal threshold value that minimizes the weighted within class variances of these two classes.

-Otsu threshold is used in many applications from medical imaging to low level computer vision.
+Otsu threshold is used in many applications from medical imaging to low-level computer vision.
 It's many advantages and assumptions.

 ---